-Under normal circumstances, we will only ask successful applicants to complete Model declaration form A once a conditional offer of appointment has been issued.
-We may require applicants to complete this form earlier in the recruitment process, where there is a safeguarding requirement for us to recruit quickly (for instance, to allow us to mitigate risks to patient services or care).
+Under normal circumstances, we will only ask successful applicants to complete model declaration form B once a conditional offer of appointment has been issued.
+We may require applicants to complete this form earlier in the recruitment process, where there is a safeguarding requirement for us to recruit quickly (for instance to allow us to mitigate risks to patient services or care).
 Any requirements for you to complete this form earlier in the recruitment process will have been made clear to you when you first applied for this position.

-Once we have received your completed form, we may be required to carry out a follow-up check with any relevant bodies such as the Disclosure and Barring Service (DBS), professional regulatory or licensing bodies, as may be appropriate to the role being applied for, and, in accordance with the NHS Employment Check Standards.
+Once we have received your completed form, we may be required to carry out a follow-up check with any relevant bodies such as the Disclosure and Barring Service (DBS), professional regulatory or licensing bodies, as may be appropriate to the role being applied for as outlined in the NHS Employment Check Standards.

-IMPORTANT INFORMATION:
+IMPORTANT INFORMATION

-The role you have applied for is exempt from the provisions normally afforded to individuals under the Rehabilitation of Offenders Act 1974.
-This means that we are required to obtain a standard or enhanced disclosure through the Disclosure and Barring Service (known as a DBS check) as defined under the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 (as amended).
-It also means that you need to carefully consider the type of information you will need to declare when answering questions 1-4 in Model declaration form A.
+The role you have applied for is covered by the Rehabilitation of Offenders Act 1974.
+These positions are sometimes called "non-exempt" positions.
+This means that we can only ask applicants about unspent convictions and cautions and may obtain a basic disclosure through the Disclosure and Barring Service as a means of verifying this information.
+Eligibility for a basic disclosure is outlined in the NHS Employment Check Standards.
+It also means that you need to carefully consider the type of information you will need to declare when answering questions 1-4 in Model declaration form B).

-Before answering questions 1-4 you must ensure you read and understand the section about disclosing information about criminal record history below, which explains what information is required and signposts you to where you can seek free confidential and independent advice, if you are unsure.
+Before completing questions 1-4 you must ensure you read and understand the section about disclosing information about criminal record history below, which explains what information is required and signposts you to where you can seek free confidential and independent advice, if you are unsure.